enigma522/website/content/posts/CTF/gitbad-L3ak.md

 * The backend executed git submodule update, triggering an SSRF to the malicious URL, and Varnish cached the response because it end with `.js`.

-* Varnish returned the cached response containing the flag
+* When we requets the same url Varnish will return the cached response containing the flag

 ![alt text](../../../images/ctf/gitbad/flag.png)